syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

 {
     //Read the image as stream.
 The image should be preserved in specified (args.Uri) path. args.ImageStream = File.OpenRead(args.Uri);
 }
-private void SaveImage(object sender, ImageNodeVisitedEventArgs args) {
-    Syncfusion.Drawing.Image image = Syncfusion.Drawing.Image.FromStream(args.ImageStream);
-    //Gets the image from stream and saves it to disk.
-	MemoryStream outputStream = new MemoryStream();
-	outputStream.Write(image.ImageData, 0, image.ImageData.Length);
-	Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView(@"img.png", "application/png", outputStream);
-    //Sets the Uri for the image.
-It will be written as image source within the exported HTML. args.Uri = @"img.png";
-    //You can also write logic to upload image to file server and provide the uploaded web path to write within the exported HTML.
-}
 {% endhighlight %}
 {% endtabs %}